CumulusNetworks/docs/content/cumulus-netq-47/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 {{<notice note>}}

-WJH is only supported on NVIDIA Spectrum switches.
-WJH latency and congestion monitoring is supported on NVIDIA Spectrum 2 switches and above.
-WJH requires Cumulus Linux 4.4.0 or later.
+WJH is only supported on NVIDIA Spectrum switches running Cumulus Linux 4.4.0 or later.
+WJH latency and congestion monitoring is supported on NVIDIA Spectrum-2 switches and above.
 SONiC only supports collection of WJH data with gNMI.

 {{</notice>}}